-where the error term is bounded by $O(T^{2})$ by the Weyl law.
-We therefore deduce
+where the error term is $O(T^{2})$ by the Weyl law.
+We therefore deduce that

-with $\delta > 0$ the parameter to be chosen later.
-For the first (resp. second) term in the right-hand side of~\eqref{split}, we exploit Theorem~\ref{smoothing}, the Cauchy--Schwarz inequality in $\xi$ once, and the first (resp. second) bound in $\hat{g}(t) \ll \min(T, |t|^{-1})$.
-To reach the desired consequence, it is sufficient to pick $\delta = T^{-2}$. \end{proof}
+with a parameter $\delta > 0$ at our disposal.
+As for the first (resp. second) term on the right-hand side of~\eqref{split}, we use Theorem~\ref{smoothing}, the Cauchy--Schwarz inequality in $\xi$, and the first (resp. second) bound in $\hat{g}(t) \ll \min(T, |t|^{-1})$.
+The desired claim follows if we choose $\delta = T^{-2}$. \end{proof}